pedrohso7/CleanArchitetureMobileProjectTemplate/README.md

 The related folders are used to:
 <ul>
-<li><br>usecases</br>: Contains the application-specific business rules or use cases.
+<li>usecases: Contains the application-specific business rules or use cases.
 These use cases represent the actions that can be performed within the application.</li>
-<li><br>protocols</br>: Includes the interfaces or abstract classes that define the methods for data operations.
+<li>protocols: Includes the interfaces or abstract classes that define the methods for data operations.
 These interfaces are implemented in the data layer, in repositories.</li>
-<li><br>entities</br>: Holds the core data models or entities that represent the business objects and data structures used within the feature</li>
+<li>entities: Holds the core data models or entities that represent the business objects and data structures used within the feature</li>
 </ul>

 <h4>Data</h4>